Al-Riyadh

 More Details

-His Excellency the President of the General Authority of Civil Aviation, Mr. Abdulaziz bin Abdullah Al-Duailej, met today with the Ambassador of the Republic of Kenya to the Kingdom, Mr. Mohamed Ramadan Ruang, at the Authority's headquarters in Riyadh.
-During the meeting, they reviewed topics of common interest and discussed ways to enhance areas of cooperation between the two countries in the field of air transport.
+His Excellency, the President of the General Authority of Civil Aviation, Mr. Abdulaziz bin Abdullah Al-Duailej, met today with the Ambassador of the Republic of Kosovo to the Kingdom, Mr. Lulzim Mijko, at the Authority’s headquarters in Riyadh.
+The meeting focused on reviewing topics of mutual interest and exploring ways to strengthen cooperation between the two countries in the civil aviation sector.

 More Details